 The reasons for collecting old cookbooks vary and many of them have nothing to do with food.
-According to the Price Guide to Cookbooks and Recipe Leaflets by Linda J. Dickinson (now out of print but available through online booksellers), the decoration or subject matter often has more to do with the collectible nature of these items than the fact that they contain recipes.
+According to the "Price Guide to Cookbooks and Recipe Leaflets" by Linda J. Dickinson (now out of print but available through online booksellers), the decoration or subject matter often has more to do with the collectible nature of these items than the recipes these books contain.

-St. Nicholas Flour leaflets with Santa on the cover were in demand by antiquers who decorate at the holidays with old ornaments and such," Dickinson wrote.
+"I found that paper books and leaflets with attractive covers were a very big part of the market.
+St. Nicholas Flour leaflets with Santa on the cover were in demand by antiquers who decorate at the holidays with old ornaments and such," Dickinson said.

 Those interested in "celebrity memorabilia snatched up Kate Smith and Yul Brynner" illustrations, Dickinson added.
 Folks looking for soft drink advertising seek 7-Up recipe flyers and the like.
-Those who favor Art Deco themes will also be interested in books or leaflets that have this type of distinctive artwork in the design.
+Those who favor art deco themes will also be interested in books or leaflets that have this type of distinctive artwork in the design.
 In other words, crossover collecting is big in this area.

 Condition and Value

 By and large, to be considered top-notch, cookbooks and recipe leaflets need to be in very nice condition.
 This means they should have no loose or soiled pages and clean covers.

-Unfortunately, favorites that received a lot of use in the kitchen didn’t hold up so well, and they may have less than stellar pages in addition to worn covers and broken binding.
+Unfortunately, well-loved favorites that received a lot of use in the kitchen did not hold up so well, and they may have less than stellar pages in addition to worn covers and broken binding.
 For average, everyday books and leaflets, it’s wise not to pay top prices unless the condition is excellent.
+There are, however, exceptions to the condition rule in this area of collecting.

-Some titles that have historic significance or those that are extremely old and rare will be valuable regardless of the condition.
-Take handwritten recipe books, or “receipts” as they were referred to long ago, from the Civil War era, as an example.
-These can be quite valuable even if they are soiled or discolored as long as the pages are still legible and not torn.
-A copy of The Federation Cook Book: A Collection of Tested Recipes Contributed by the Colored Women of the State of California, which interests collectors of Black Americana as well as cookbook collectors, is another example.
+A copy of "The Federation Cook Book: A Collection of Tested Recipes Contributed by the Colored Women of the State of California," which interests collectors of Black Americana as well as cookbook collectors, is another example.
 These can be in marginally good condition, but due to their rarity and subject matter, worth quite a good sum.
-If you want the book more for its content than a collector's item, reprints are available in the $11 to $25 range.
+If you want the book more for its content than as a collector's item, reprints are available in the $11 to $25 range.

-Some titles, like The Whitehouse Cookbook, that originated in the late 1800s aren't that difficult to find, but they aren't always in good condition.
-Find an early one that wasn't used much, and it can be worth $200 or more.
+Some titles, like "The White House Cookbook," that originated in the late 1800s are not that difficult to find, but they are not always in good condition.
+Find an early one that was not used much, and it can be worth $200 or more.
 This book was also reprinted decades later, and those versions can be found much more reasonably priced.